Written by Jeffrey Robertson.

 Domestically, Moon’s election represented the culmination of public protest against a corrupt and unjust government, and represents public recognition of the need to address the social ills of entrenched intergenerational inequality, youth unemployment, and poor working conditions.
 Moon’s victory had little to do with North Korea, the United States or China.
 Marked by the highest voter turnout in South Korean records, it represented an end to a tumultuous political period and a hope for a return to economic and political progress.
 The domestic agenda will likely dominate Moon Jae-in’s term in office – there will be no perfect storm.

 Jeffrey Robertson (@Junotane) is a Visiting Fellow at the Asia-Pacific College of Diplomacy at the Australian National University (ANU) and an Assistant Professor at Yonsei University in South Korea.
 He is author of Diplomatic Style and Foreign Policy: A Case Study of South Korea (Palgrave 2016).
-Image credit: CC by Wikimedia Commons.
+Image credit: CC by Republic of Korea/Flickr.